top of page

 The effects of TB

 TB is caused by the bacterium mycobacterium tuberculosis.
-TB not only affects the lungs, but can also affect the brain, spine and cause widespread (disseminated) TB disease, particularly in infants and children.
+TB not only affects the lungs, but can also affect the brain, spine and cause widespread disease (disseminated TB), particularly in infants and children.
 It can cause serious illness and death if left untreated.

 When will the BCG vaccine take effect?